Is a Venezuelan gang growing in the US? Colorado feels the threat.

 Did Denver’s migrant response aid the gang’s growth?

-Also unclear is whether people allegedly linked to TdA have benefitted from Denver’s migrant response, including temporary shelter and other services.
+Also unclear is whether people suspected to be linked to TdA have benefited from Denver’s migrant response, including temporary shelter and other services.

-The city’s migrant resources have cost around $74 million, says Jon Ewing, spokesperson for the Denver Newcomer Program.
+The city’s migrant resources have cost around $74 million, says Jon Ewing, spokesperson for the Denver newcomer program.
 He also says the city does not give out names of individuals served due to privacy concerns.

-“If anyone’s benefitting, it’s TdA, because you can’t buy [media] exposure like this,” says Mr. Ewing.
+“If anyone’s benefiting, it’s TdA, because you can’t buy [media] exposure like this,” says Mr. Ewing.
 He also worries about migrants here being “feared as the other.”
 The city recently found anti-immigrant and racist signs installed along a busy street.

 Mr. Ewing also rejects claims that Denver’s spending on migrants has attracted gang violence.
 Had the city not offered that aid, he adds, “we would have thousands of women and children living on our streets.”